00Martin/PiholeWhitelist/README.md

 *At the exception of Brave Rewards from Brave Browser.
 It's open source, built around privacy, provides legitimate value, and can be fully disabled.
 **At the exception of telemetry for PlayStation and Xbox.
 Personal data is stored in your service account (PSN/Live) anyway, and in the case of PlayStation if telemetry is blocked the console won't upload information like your game time, or game sessions (used for PS stars).

+Trademarks go to their respective owners, I am not affiliated with any of the brands, domains or companies listed.